Sen2Agri/Sen2Agri-System/sen2agri-dashboard/libraries/openlayers/ol/ol/format/readme.md

 `ol.format.XML` is for formats that contain features and geometries.
 If your XML file contains something else then you should not inherit from `ol.format.XML` and can skip ahead to the `ol.xml` section.

-`ol.format.XML` is perhaps easiest to explain first, since it is higher level than `ol.xml`, but before reading about `ol.format.XML`, read the description of [`ol.format.Format`](https://github.com/openlayers/ol3/wiki/Implementing-formats-with-%60ol.format.Format%60).
+`ol.format.XML` is perhaps easiest to explain first, since it is higher level than `ol.xml`.

 `ol.format.XML` defines a number of abstract type-checked methods with names including: